logsem/cerise/README.md

 ## Program logic

-- `monocmra.v`, `mono_ref.v`: Definition of monotonic references in Iris, used to define the points-to predicate for memory addresses.

 - `region.v`: Auxiliary definitions to reason about consecutive range of addresses and memory words.

-- `rules_base.v`: Contains some of the core resource algebras for the program logic, namely the definition for points to predicates with permissions.
+- `rules/rules_base.v`: Contains some of the core resource algebras for the program logic, namely the definition for points to predicates with permissions.

-- `rules.v`: Imports all the Hoare triple rules for each instruction.
+- `rules/rules.v`: Imports all the Hoare triple rules for each instruction.
   These rules are separated into separate files (located in the `rules/` folder).

 ## Logical relation

-- `multiple_updates.v`: Auxiliary definitions to reason about multiple updates to a world.

-- `region_invariants.v`: Definitions for standard resources, and the shared resources map *sharedResources*.
-Contains some lemmas for "opening" and "closing" the map, akin to opening and closing invariants.

-- `region_invariants_revocation.v`: Lemmas for revoking standard resources (setting *Temporary* invariants to a *Revoked* state).

-- `region_invariants_static.v`: Lemmas for manipulating frozen standard resources.

-- `region_invariants_uninitialized.v`: Lemmas for manipulating frozen standard singleton resources.
-These are specifically for manipulating the resources that are related to the interpretation of uninitialized capabilities.

-- `sts.v`: The definition of *stsCollection*, and associated lemmas.

 - `logrel.v`: The definition of the logical relation.

-- `monotone.v`: Proof of the monotonicity of the value relation with regards to public future worlds, and private future worlds for non local words.

 - `fundamental.v`: Contains *Theorem 6.1: fundamental theorem of logical
   relations*.
 Each case (one for each instruction) is proved in a separate file